 "I'm proud to be London Met because I was given the help to nurture my artistic vision and creativity but also help with how to actually start a business – whether it's doing your business plan or your five-year plan.
 I was given the knowledge that I needed to make the product and then take it into the commercial world – and London Met did that for me."
 To hear Imogen's full interview, see her alumni video.

 "The Cass is a brilliant London art school, from which I graduated with a BA in Jewellery in 2008.
-I feel very honoured, as my years of training, learning and discovering at the School of Art, Architecture and Design were some of the best, and I am incredibly proud to be a Cass alumni!
+I feel very honoured, as my years of training, learning and discovering at the School of Art, Architecture and Design were some of the best, and I am incredibly proud to be a Cass alumna!
 Thank you guys!"
 [Instagram]